While true carnivores don’t need a dedicated world carnivore month in order to stay motivated, I do find it’s a helpful tool for promoting the diet.

 My previous experiences with the paleo and keto diet had me somewhat prepared for making a significant shift towards animal fats in general and then switching to nothing but red meat.

 By giving you a single month to focus on a new relationship with food, you have a very clear target in mind.

 Many carnivores, including me, don’t practice this diet on a permanent basis, so having these dedicated months is a good way to start.

 Also, the best advice you can follow is to combine a carnivore life with a new fitness regime.
-This may help your metabolism to reprogram to getting energy from animal protein and fat with practically zero carbohydrates.
+This may help your metabolism to reprogram to getting energy from animal protein and fat like tallow with practically zero carbohydrates.

 Again, this is something you’re probably more open to with New Year’s resolutions.

 Well Known People That Have Taken The Challenge

 I can’t say for sure if these people started their journey to only eating products derived from animals in a January, but they certainly have fully adapted to the lifestyle.
 They are also outspoken proponents.

 Depending upon your previous background, some people can just jump right into the carnivore diet while others will benefit from a transition strategy.